Dataset

 Observers count all waterbirds, by species, at regular intervals at specific locations so that coordinated information on distribution and migration over a broad area can be acquired.
 Surveys are conducted as close to high tide as possible, and in the same manner each time.

-Nature NB, Canadian Wildlife Service, Fisheries and Oceans Canada, Nature NL, Nature NS, Environment and Climate Change Canada, and Birds Canada.
-2025.
+Nature NB, Canadian Wildlife Service, Nature NS, Fisheries and Oceans Canada, Nature NL, Environment and Climate Change Canada, and Birds Canada.
+2026.
 "Atlantic Canada Coastal Waterbird Survey".
 Data accessed from NatureCounts, Birds Canada.
 10.71842/vnqh-0698